markchalloner/oban-satis/README.md

   ```

-- Upload a .env and .htpasswd to the staging/production server (to the folder a level above the project folder on the server)
+- Upload the following files to the staging/production server (to the folder a level above the project folder on the server)
+  - .env
+  - .htpasswd
+  - plugins/*
 - Run the deployment:

   ``` bash